John Wheatley: Early life and career

 Wheatley was known as the intellectual behind the ILP activities.
 Along with many ILP MPs, especially those from Clydeside, he found himself drifting from MacDonald's Labour leadership.
 Wheatley remained a widely respected political figure and when MacDonald became Prime Minister in January 1924, he appointed Wheatley as his Minister of Health.
 Wheatley is best remembered for his Housing (Financial Provisions) Act 1924, which saw a massive expansion in affordable municipal housing for the working class.

 On 9 May 1924, H. G. Wells led a delegation to ask for birth control reforms.
 The delegation asked for two things: that institutions under Ministry of Health control should give contraceptive advice to those who asked for it; and that doctors at welfare centres should be allowed to offer advice in certain medical cases.
 Wheatley held strong views against birth control and refused to support the campaign.

 Wheatley criticised MacDonald for moving Labour to the right.
 Consequently he did not hold a post in the Labour Government which formed after the 1929 United Kingdom general election.
 He refused to support many of the measures proposed by MacDonald's government.
 Along with Maxton (now Wheatley's leader in the ILP) he became one of the Labour-left's leading critics.

 Death and legacy

-John Wheatley died on 12 May 1930, one week before his 61st birthday.
+John Wheatley died on 12 May 1930, at age 60.

 Wheatley Housing Group (Scotland's largest registered social landlord) and John Wheatley College (now Glasgow Kelvin College) in Glasgow are named after him.
 His nephew, John Thomas Wheatley, became a Labour MP for Edinburgh East in 1947 and Lord Advocate.